aszelejak/az104/Instructions/Labs/LAB_10-Implement_Data_Protection.md

     | Type the name of Backup item | **az104-10-vm0** |
     | Reason | **Others** |
     | Comments | **az104 10 lab** |

+1. Repeat the steps at the beginning of this task to delete the backup items for **az104-10-vm1**.

 #### Clean up resources